Skip to the content.

 VR requires rendering at a very high resolution, and the experience is sensitive to low frame rates.
 Therefore, you need a modern, powerful PC.
 Your graphics card should be particularly strong and have ample VRAM for the high resolution.
 If the game you want to play does not achieve high frame rates at high resolutions in normal flatscreen, it is unlikely to perform well in VR.

 First, check if the game runs on Unreal Engine version 4 or higher, which is required for UEVR (very latest versions of the engine might also causes problems).
-The simplest way to do this is by searching the game’s name along with “Unreal Engine version” on Google or Bing.
-UEVR Easy Injector currently supports Steam, Epic, GOG and XBox.
+The simplest way to do this is by google the game’s name along with “Unreal Engine version”.
+UEVR Easy Injector currently supports Steam, Epic, GOG and XBox, as well as installations found in Windows uninstall.
 Install the game via these stores just normally.
-Privated versions installed outside of these stores are not supported.

 3. Ensure you have a fast network connection to your headset